 Installation is a breeze, given that you only need to lift the fill valve off its base and slide it into the toilet base.
 It comes with the valve body to tank seal and flush valve flap seal.
 However, it does not come with the seal that sits between the tank and the toilet.
 So you would need to buy that separately if the old one is worn out.
 Without this, you’ll experience leakage as soon as you’re done with the installation.

-What we liked: Easy installation, takes only minutes to fix.
+What are its best features?
+Easy installation, takes only minutes to fix.

-What could be better: It would save us time and effort if they included all the gaskets needed for the installation.
+What could be improved?
+It would save us time and effort if they included all the gaskets needed for the installation.

 The Fluidmaster 402CARHRP14 PerforMAX toilet flush valve is designed to fit in 2-inch flush valve toilets.
 This universal valve adjusts between 10 and 15 inches, making it the ideal replacement for any toilet as it fits most toilet models.